HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

 \definecolor{mygreen}{rgb}{0.9,1,0.9} \colorlet{lightgreenT}{mygreen!90}

-\textbf{The effect of each module in HR-PB.} Table~\ref{tab:eachmodule} reports the effect of our proposed modules in HR-PB.
-From the table, we have the following observations: (i) Compared with the line $a$ and $f$, we find that the improvements mainly come from our proposed HR-RB. (ii) Compared with the line $(a)$-$(c)$, HRES and QHD are essential for the detection performance,~\eg, without HRES and QHD dropping $17.2\%$ and $12.9\%$ respectively in terms of the mIoU score. (iii) Compared with the line $(a)$, $(d)$ and $(e)$, IM and EM benefit both caption and detection performance.
-Specifically, the model without IM would degrade $3.0\%$ and $6.1\%$ in terms of B4 and mIoU, since the captured highlighted can not be integrated into the MLLM.
-Moreover, without EM, the model would tend to focus on the salient objects, thus having conclusive defects,~\eg, dropping $1.7\%$ and $3.2\%$ on the caption and detection performance.
+\textbf{The effect of each module in the spatial perception stream.} Table~\ref{tab:eachmodule} reports the effect of our proposed modules in the spatial perception stream (SPS).
+From the table, we have the following observations: (i) Compared with the lines $a$ and $f$, we find that the improvements mainly come from our proposed SPS. (ii) Compared with the line $(a)$-$(c)$, high-resolution spatial encoder (HRES) and query-aware detector (QAD) are essential for the detection performance,~\eg, without HRES and QAD dropping $16.8\%$ and $13.0\%$ respectively in terms of the mIoU score. (iii) Compared with the line $(a)$, $(d)$, \adapter~benefits both caption and detection performance.
+Specifically, the model without \adapter~would degrade $3.2\%$ and $6.7\%$ in terms of B4 and mIoU, since the captured highlighted can not be integrated into the MLLM.

-We also show the visualization of the caption and detection results of each model in Fig.~\ref{fig:eachmodule}.
-Without HRES and QHD, the models show poor detection results,~\eg, $(b)$ produces a bounding box containing non-object while $(c)$ generates an inaccurate box for the pedestrian.
-Additionally, the model without IM and EM,~\ie,$(d)$ and $(e)$, would tend to predict the large objects (the white truck) while missing the actual risk object (pedestrian wearing blue shirt and black pants).
-The full model,~\ie,$(a)$, combined with all modules achieve promising results.